Doctors Note Logo

 how does ulcerative colitis start?

-Ulcerative colitis begins when the immune system mistakenly attacks the lining of the colon, usually starting in the rectum, causing chronic inflammation and ulcers.
-There are several factors to consider, including genetic susceptibility, changes in gut bacteria, and environmental triggers such as prior infections or antibiotic exposure.
-Early signs often develop gradually, like persistent diarrhea, blood or mucus in stool, and urgent bowel movements, and important nuances that can guide your next steps in care are explained below.
+Ulcerative colitis (UC) develops when the immune system mistakenly attacks the colon's lining, typically starting in the rectum and causing chronic inflammation and ulcers.
+Key contributing factors include genetic susceptibility, imbalances in gut bacteria, and environmental triggers such as prior infections or antibiotic use.

 answer background